Abhishek-Majumdar/asychronous-excel-calculation-engine-poc/README.md

-# Asyncronous-batch-calling-in-Excel
+## Asynchronous Excel batch calculation engine

-The repository contains a formulation using Excel-DNA which asynchronously calculates Excel formulas in the background while allowing the user to interact with the Excel UI.
+Asynchronous calculation model for Excel developed using Excel-DNA project which can batch process formulas in a non blocking thread which prevents Excel from freezing and retains the main interface thread.

-The code is well commented and easy to understand.
+**This is written in C#.**